-CD Baby Pro Publishing Administration collects the publisher’s share of performance and mechanical royalties for compositions on behalf of songwriters.
+If you have a legacy CD Baby Pro Publishing release, we will collect the publisher’s share of performance and mechanical royalties for compositions on behalf of songwriters.
 We collect these from the US and abroad via Performing Rights Organizations and other collection agencies.
 We also collect the label portion of any unclaimed* non-interactive digital performance royalties for sound recordings from SoundExchange.

 Performance royalty sources (included but not limited to):